 If you created a super-luxury website and no one visits it, then what you will do with the site?
 I don’t know about you, but I will start focusing on the content and SEO side of things.

 In short, put your highest effort into the purpose of your website over the optional aspects of website design.

 Lack of regular maintenance

 Just like any other asset, a website also requires regular maintenance.
-The maintenance includes fixing any bugs, technology update, adding new features (that is required), SEO, content creation, updating security, user testing, etc.
+The maintenance includes fixing any bugs, technology updates, adding new features (that are required), SEO, content creation, updating security, user testing, etc.